 Content

-If you’ve noticed the signs of male pattern baldness — say, a thinning hairline or a bald patch on the crown of your head — a hormone called DHT is probably to blame.
+If you’ve noticed the signs of male pattern baldness — say, a thinning hairline or a bald patch on the crown of your head — a hormone called dihydrotestosterone (DHT) is probably to blame.
 It can damage your hair follicles, leading to hair loss.

 Content

 Like other androgens, DHT is highly important for your development.
-During childhood and puberty, DHT is responsible for helping you develop body hair, facial hair and a deep voice.
+During childhood and puberty, DHT is responsible for helping you develop body hair, facial hair, and a deep voice.
+It’s also responsible for developing male characteristics in utero.

-That’s because DHT becomes less important after adolescence — and can sometimes wreak havoc on your hair follicles.
-As long as you’re taking them correctly, DHT blockers are safe.
+But DHT becomes less important after adolescence — and can sometimes wreak havoc on your hair follicles.

 So, what exactly is the link between DHT and male pattern baldness?

-Some certainly do, but they aren’t all created equally.
+Some DHT blockers certainly work, but they aren’t all created equally.
 Effectiveness varies.

 It’s also important to realize that DHT blockers can’t magically reverse the effects of male pattern baldness.
 With the exception of hair transplant surgery, there’s no way to instantly restore a receding hairline or other consequences of pattern hair loss.